A Rare Plant Specialty Nurseryin Port Townsend Washington

 look forward to sharing our phytomaniacal obsession with you.
 There are worse things to be afflicted with

 We have many more plants available here at the nursery that are not listed on our online store.
 Many are too large or don't ship easily or are in small quantities or we just haven't managed to get them up on the website.
 If we just didn't need to sleep, we could get more done.
-The nursery is not open all the time so check our hours and open days.
+The nursery is open Thurs-Sat 10-4 but will have occasional extended hours and we might take the odd weekend off from retail to catch up on work here so check our open days on the right hand side of this page just to confirm if you are planning a visit.

 We will be adding new plants frequently so do check back.